Telecommunication-Telemedia-Assessment/pixelmodels/README.md

 # Pixel based Video Quality Models for 4K

-The following repository consists of in total 4 pixel based video quality models, including no-reference, full-reference and for each a hybrid mode 0 based version.
+The following repository consists of in total four pixel based video quality prediction models, including no-reference, full-reference and for each baseline type a hybrid mode 0 based version.

+All models are able to be used for video quality prediction of short video sequences (up to 10 seconds) in case of UHD-1/4K resolution with 60fps.

+This repository also shipps pre-trained models (see pixelmodels/models) that are trained on dedicated performed subjective video quality tests.
+Moreover, all tools required to build new models are included in this repository, thus beside each models prediction code, e.g. `nofu`, also a `train_{modelname}` script is provided.

 ## Requirements